apache/nuttx/configs/README.txt

   See tools/README.txt for more information about these scripts.

-  And if configs/<board-name>/<config-dir>/appconfig exists and your application directory is not in the standard loction (../apps), then you should also specify the location of the application directory on the command line like:
+  And if your application directory is not in the standard loction (../apps or ../apps-<version>), then you should also specify the location of the application directory on the command line like:

     cd tools
     ./configure.sh -a <app-dir> <board-name>/<config-dir>